 - Richard – Dick

-- Delores – rhymes with a lady part, see above
+- Delores – rhymes with a lady part in some parts of the world … think about it.

 The truth is, any name becomes embarrassing in the end.
 Case in point, my own very plain Anglo name that has caused me undue stress when booking tables or ordering takeaway in Asian restaurants in my neighbourhood.
 Does it ruin my life?
 Not really.